catinprogress/SOFT3202/A1/A1_Traceability.md

   verification: System Test (T28, T29)

 - URS: Contributor with no contributions view specific ranking for specific time period
-  SRS: FR-22 If a contributor requests to view their personal contribution ranking for a specific time period where they have made no contributions, the system shall display "No user contributions found" and allow them to enter a different repository name on the command line.
+  SRS: FR-22 If a contributor requests to view their personal contribution ranking for a time period where they have made no contributions, the system shall display "No user contributions found"
   verification: System Test (T27)

+- URS: URS-08 System shall process API data and provide results
+  SRS: FR-23 System shall process authenticated user requests via GitHub API and provide ranking results to the user on the command line.
+  verification: System Test (T35, T1, T5, T7, T8)

 - URS: URS-09 Store authentication tokens if required for private repositories
-  SRS: FR-23 System shall store user authentication tokens for accessing private organisations as needed, in the database.
+  SRS: FR-24 System shall store user authentication tokens when provided in the database to access private Github organisation.
-  verification: System Test (T23, T1, T5, T7) ERROR HANDLING DATA REQUIREMENTS
+  verification: System Test (Failure Handling, T23, T35)

+  - URS: URS-12 System shall provide error handling mechanisms for API rate limit.
+(Failure Handling, T34)
+  - FR-14 (Rate Limit Handling): "The system shall detect API rate limit failures and notify users who request access with 'Cannot access GitHub API data due to an exceed in rate limit, please try again later'."

+FR-24 (Medium) The system shall store user authentication tokens when provided by the user in the database, to access private GitHub organisations. (map: URS-09)